What are the components of a compensation system?

 - Benefits include dental, insurance, medical, vacation, leaves, retirement, taxes

 Most people assume the term compensation means salary.
 What someone is paid is only one aspect of a complex topic.
-Compensation includes not only salary, but also the direct and indirect rewards and benefits the employee is provided with, in return for their contribution to the organization.
+Compensation includes not only salary but also the direct and indirect rewards and benefits the employee is provided with, in return for their contribution to the organization.

-To determine compensation, organizations should develop a compensation and rewards program that outlines an equitable process for compensating employees.
+To determine compensation, organizations should develop a compensation and rewards program that outline an equitable process for compensating employees.
 A well-structured program with a good balance of wages, benefits, and rewards will enable an organization to remain competitive and find better talent to join their organization.

 Being a “best company to work for” encourages loyalty and helps you maintain your top talent.

 What’s the difference between a defined benefit plan and a defined contribution plan?

 You typically don’t fork over any of your paychecks to participate in a defined benefit plan.
 Your employer does.
 But you do have to put your own money into a defined contribution plan like a 401(k) or a 403(b).
 Obviously, a defined benefit plan is a much better deal for you.